 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at P2PB2B:

 P2PB2B supports trading in most of the bigger cryptocurrencies, but you can’t deal with a wide variety of smaller altcoins here.
 This trading platform focuses on enabling trading with the cryptocurrency crown jewels (Bitcoin, Ethereum, NEO, Litecoin, DASH and the like).
 They will surely add more less traded cryptocurrencies in the future though.
 You’ll just have to wait and see.

 As regards liquidity, this exchange is not a small-time player (but not one of the bigger dragons either).
-On the day of writing this review (18 December 2018), P2PB2B had a 24 hour trading volume amounting to USD 57 million.
+On the day of first writing this review (18 December 2018), P2PB2B had a 24 hour trading volume amounting to USD 57 million.
 This placed it on spot no. 46 on the list of exchanges with the highest 24 hour trading volume.
-Liquidity is thus acceptable, but could get better as well.
+On the date of last updating this review however, the trading volume had increased to USD 159 million, although the place on the list had dropped to 56.
+Liquidity is thus definitely acceptable, even though there is some room for improvement.